Database Backup (DBS) allows you to restore database backups to on-premises databases, cloud databases, or DBS sandbox instances.

 Note

-• DBS also provides the sandbox feature based on the copy data management (CDM) technology.
+DBS also provides the sandbox feature based on the copy data management (CDM) technology.
 This feature allows you to restore databases with a recovery time objective (RTO) of several seconds.
 You can analyze, test, and verify data in a sandbox instance.
-For more information, see Create a sandbox instance for emergency disaster recovery of a self-managed MySQL database.
+For more information, see Restore a self-managed MySQL database in an emergency.

-2. In the left-side navigation pane, click Backup Schedules.
-On the Backup Schedules page, select a region in the upper-left corner.
+In the left-side navigation pane, click Backup Schedules.
+In the top navigation bar, select a region.

-3. On the Backup Schedules page, find the ID of the backup schedule that you want to use to create a restore task, and click Manage in the Actions column.
+On the Backup Schedules page, find the backup schedule that you want to use and click Manage in the Actions column.

-5. In the Set Time Restored To step of the Create Restore Task wizard, set the parameters in the Set Time Restored To and Configure Destination Database sections.
+In the Set Time Restored To step of the Create Restore Task wizard, configure the parameters in the Set Time Restored To and Configure Destination Database sections.
 Then, click Next in the lower-right corner of the page.

-Note DBS allows you to restore a database such as MySQL or SQL Server to a new ApsaraDB RDS instance without the need to create the instance in advance.
+DBS allows you to restore a database such as a MySQL or SQL Server database to a new ApsaraDB RDS instance without the need to create the instance in advance.

 To view the database restoration progress, click Restore Tasks in the left-side navigation pane.

-Note The amount of time used to restore a database depends on the specifications of the backup schedule and the size of the database.
+The restoration duration depends on the specifications of the backup schedule and the size of the database to be restored.
+The restoration duration is shorter for a backup schedule with higher specifications.
 For more information, see Performance tests on backup and restoration.

-If you restore a database to a new ApsaraDB RDS instance, it takes about 5 to 10 minutes for the instance to be created.
+If you restore a database to a new ApsaraDB RDS instance, DBS needs about 5 to 10 minutes to create the instance.
 After the database is restored, you can view the new ApsaraDB RDS instance in the ApsaraDB RDS console.
-Alternatively, perform the following steps to view the new ApsaraDB RDS instance: On the Restore Tasks page, click the ID of the restore task.
+Alternatively, perform the following operations to view the new ApsaraDB RDS instance: On the Restore Tasks page, click the ID of the restore task.
 On the page that appears, click the ID of the ApsaraDB RDS instance in the Basic Information section.
 You are navigated to the ApsaraDB RDS console.

 FAQ